Changes in your mind

 The teen years can seem like an emotional roller coaster, with worries about your changing looks, the demands of school, and pressure to fit in.
-But while you might feel alone on this ride, it is important to know that everyone struggles with the highs and lows of adolescence.
-And some of these experiences have to do with the physical changes of this age, including shifts in your hormones and a brain that’s basically “under construction.”
+You might feel alone on this ride, but everyone struggles with it.
+And some of your experiences have to do with the physical changes of this age, including shifts in your hormones and a brain that’s developing just like your body is.

 Learn more about the changes of these exciting times:

-- What's on your mind?
-Check out our Your feelings section to learn more.
+- What’s on your mind?
+Check out the girlshealth.gov Your feelings section to learn more.

-- To read about handling friendships, dating, and your parents, check out our Relationships section.
+- To read about handling friendships, dating, and your parents, read our Relationships section.